Preparing For Post-Secondary

 Post-Secondary institutions may provide some or all of the following accommodations for Deaf and Hard of Hearing students, such as:

 - A substitution of a component of a program, or alternative forms of evaluation (i.e. using written instead of oral evaluation)

 - Direct FM plug-in to access classroom audio (from instructor to microphone) – check with the accessibility services office and your classroom(s) to see if technology is available to enable you to plug-in your FM system

 - Access to instructor’s lecture slides

 - Note taker

 - Sign language interpretation

-If there are any concerns or issues with instructors with regards to accommodations for your hearing loss, contact the Department Head of your college or university, Accessibility Services, and Jack Jardine.
+If there are any concerns or issues with instructors with regards to accommodations for your hearing loss, contact the Department Head of your college or university or Accessibility Services.
 If the issue is not resolved, contact the CHHA-NL Office.